I hate cooking chicken. I like cooking matzoh ball soup. But do you know what I really love to cook up for Passover?

 Step 1: Obtain or create matzoh fabric.
 (See below).
 That's the hard part.

+Step 2.
 Sew it into something for the seder that is lovely, thought provoking, wearable, or just plain fun!
 Such as: